10 Facts About Sloths

-Read on to find out more about these unique animals and why they belong in the wild.
+Read on to learn more about sloths and why they belong in the wild.

 The modern sloth is usually around the size of a medium-sized dog.
-But ancient sloths of years ago, known as ‘Megatherium’, could grow as large as an Asian elephant!
-These giant sloths sometimes featured areas of small bone discs that would act as ‘armour plating’ for protection.
+But ancient sloths of years ago, known as ‘Megatherium,’ could grow as large as an Asian elephant!
+These giant sloths sometimes featured areas of small bone discs that would act as ‘armor plating’ for protection.
 They became extinct around 10,000 years ago.

 3. Natural camouflage

 Sloths possess a symbiotic relationship with the algae that grows on their fur.
-While the sloth provides the algae with shelter and water (as sloth fur is highly absorbent), the algae provide the sloth with camouflage as well as extra nutrients through their skin.
+While the sloth provides the algae with shelter and water (as sloth fur is highly absorbent), the algae provide the sloth with camouflage and extra nutrients through the sloth’s skin.

-The impressive biology of a sloth allows it to spend 90% of its life hanging upside down.
-Studies show that this is made possible because their organs are attached to their rib cage, which means they don’t weigh down on the lungs.
-This means that, unlike us, a sloth can hang upside down with no effect on its breathing.
+Sloths can spend 90% of their lives hanging upside down thanks to their impressive biology.
+Studies show this is possible because their organs are attached to their rib cage, so they don’t weigh down on their lungs.
+Unlike us, a sloth can hang upside down without affecting their breathing.

-A sloth’s diet consists mainly of buds, leaves and tender shoots, although some sloths have been known to eat insects and birds to supplement their diet.
+A sloth’s diet consists mainly of buds, leaves, and tender shoots.
 They have a multi-compartment stomach that allows them to effectively digest the tough cellulose that they eat.
-This proves to be a slow process, taking 30 days to digest one leaf!
+This is a slow process, taking 30 days to digest one leaf!

-Sloths have an extra vertebrae at the base of their neck that allows them to turn their head on a 270° axis.
-This enables them to obtain an almost 360° view of their surroundings, which proves to be a highly beneficial defensive mechanism.
-This unique feature makes sloths stand out from other mammals whose bone structures do not allow this flexibility.
+Sloths have extra vertebrae at the base of their neck, allowing them to turn their head on a 270° axis.
+They can obtain an almost 360° view of their surroundings, which proves to be a highly beneficial defense mechanism.
+This unique feature makes sloths stand out from other mammals whose bone structures do not allow for this flexibility.

-Although sloths have long claws that make walking on land difficult, they can move up to three times faster when they swim – surprising for such a typically slow moving character!
-They can also hold their breath for an impressive 40 minutes, suppressing their metabolism to make their heart rate a third of its normal speed.
+Although sloths have long claws that make walking on land difficult, they can move up to three times faster when they swim – surprising for such a typically slow-moving animal!
+They can also hold their breath for an impressive 40 minutes, suppressing their metabolism to make their heart rate a third of its average speed.

-The sloth’s nature allows it to conserve energy, moving slower than any other mammal on the planet.
+The sloth’s nature allows them to conserve energy, moving slower than any other mammal.
 This modest pace means that sloths generally travel no more than 125 feet (38 meters) in a single day, and on the rare occasion that they find themselves at ground level, they crawl only 1 foot (30 cm) per minute.

-The Greek goddess Aergia was the ancient personification of sloth, and was known to sleep often.
-The sleeping pattern of a modern day sloth is dependent on its habitat, with sloths in captivity sleeping up to 15-20 hours a day whilst sloths in the wild sleep as much as humans, at around 8-9 hours a day.
+The Greek goddess Aergia was the ancient personification of the sloth and was known to sleep often.
+Sloths in the wild sleep as much as humans, at around 8-9 hours a day.

-The facial structure of a sloth gives the appearance that it is constantly smiling – even if it is experiencing pain, stress or anxiety.
-When sloths are used as a photo prop for wildlife selfies, tourists may accidently confuse this feature for happiness or contentment.
+The facial structure of a sloth gives the appearance that they are constantly smiling – even if they’re experiencing pain, stress, or anxiety.
+When sloths are used as a photo prop for wildlife selfies, tourists may accidentally confuse this feature for happiness or contentment.